Parameterizing the Angular Distribution of Emission: A Model for TOF-PET Low-Count Reconstruction: Results

-The projection-wise distribution of the counts inside one pixel is compared in Fig.~\ref{fig:udeAnalysis} for the image obtained with 40 iterations of the \textit{PADE}$_{\textrm{v0}}$ model ($\phi_{:,i}^{40}$) and the groundtruth ($\phi_{:,i}^{*}$) for one of the datasets.
-The pixel compared, $i$, was inside one of the 9.5~mm spots and it had 358 valid projections. $\phi_{:,i}^{*}$ was composed of zeros and ones, for a total of 24 counts.
-Fig.~\ref{fig:udeAnalysis_polar} shows their polar distributions, relative to their expected value if they followed exactly the UDE property, for two choices of $j_i^{\textrm{ref}}$. $\phi_{:,i}^{*}$ seemed to follow a uniform distribution for both $j_i^{\textrm{ref}}$, see the red and green polar distributions, considering it had only 24 samples distributed in 358 bins. $\phi_{:,i}^{40}$ also seemed to follow a uniform distribution for both $j_i^{\textrm{ref}}$, see the cyan and purple polar distributions. $\phi_{:,i}^{40}$ was clearly not sparse, contrary to $\phi_{:,i}^{*}$, and we note that its values oscillates around 1.0, which means that $\phi_{j,i}^{40} \approx (\sum_j \phi_{j,i}^{40}) R_{j,i}$.
-These observations suggest that the UDE property was strongly enforced with the \textit{PADE}$_{\textrm{v0}}$ model.
-Fig.~\ref{fig:udeAnalysis_values} shows the histograms of the values of $\mathcal{W}_i(\phi_{:,i}^{40}, j_i^{\textrm{ref}})$ and $\mathcal{W}_i(\phi_{:,i}^{*}, j_i^{\textrm{ref}})$ over the thirty $j_i^{\textrm{ref}}$.
-Note that values outside of the $[-0.5, 0.5]$ range are possible since the metric was defined as a weighted sum (momentum) and not a mean.
-The values of $\mathcal{W}_i()$ for the distributions shown in Fig.~\ref{fig:udeAnalysis_polar} were highlighted to provide a visual intuition of the metric.
-While the two histograms are mostly within the same range, the values associated to $\phi_{:,i}^{*}$ were more dispersed than those of $\phi_{:,i}^{40}$.
-Thus, the $\mathcal{W}_i()$ metric claims that $\phi_{:, i}^{40}$ follow better the UDE property than $\phi_{:, i}^{*}$, which again suggest that the \textit{PADE}$_{\textrm{v0}}$ model strongly enforces the UDE property.
+The projection-wise distribution of the counts inside one pixel is compared in Fig.~\ref{fig:udeAnalysis} for the image obtained with 40 iterations of the \textit{PADE}$_{\textrm{opt}}$ model ($\phi_{:,i}^{40}$) and the groundtruth ($\phi_{:,i}^{*}$) for one of the datasets.
+The compared pixel, $i$, was inside one of the 9.5~mm spots and it had 358 valid projections. $\phi_{:,i}^{*}$ consisted of zeros and ones, for a total of 24 counts.
+Fig.~\ref{fig:udeAnalysis_polar} shows the polar distributions of $\phi_{:,i}^{*}$ and $\phi_{:,i}^{40}$, relative to their expected value if they exactly followed the UDE property, for two choices of $j_i^{\textrm{ref}}$.
+The theoretical momentum, i.e., the momentum of a distribution that follows exactly the UDE property, would split these four polar distributions exactly in half. $\phi_{:,i}^{*}$ seems nearly evenly distributed on both sides of the theoretical momentum for both $j_i^{\textrm{ref}}$ (see the red and green polar distributions).
+The same observation applies to $\phi_{:,i}^{40}$ (see the cyan and purple polar distributions).
+In other words, the momentum of $\phi_{:,i}^{*}$ and $\phi_{:,i}^{40}$ should be close to the theoretical momentum for those two $j_i^{\textrm{ref}}$, suggesting they follow a uniform distribution. $\phi_{:,i}^{40}$ was clearly not sparse, contrary to $\phi_{:,i}^{*}$, and we note that its values fluctuate around 1.0, which means that $\phi_{j,i}^{40} \approx (\sum_j \phi_{j,i}^{40}) R_{j,i}$.
+This last observation suggests that the classical interpretation of the UDE property was strongly enforced with the \textit{PADE}$_{\textrm{opt}}$ model.
+Fig.~\ref{fig:udeAnalysis_values} shows the histograms of the values of $\mathcal{W}_i(\phi_{:,i}^{40}, j_i^{\textrm{ref}})$ and $\mathcal{W}_i(\phi_{:,i}^{*}, j_i^{\textrm{ref}})$ over the 30 sampled reference projections ($j_i^{\textrm{ref}}$).
+Note that values outside of the $[-0.5, 0.5]$ range are possible since the momentum was defined as a weighted sum and not a mean.
+The values of $\mathcal{W}_i()$ for the distributions shown in Fig.~\ref{fig:udeAnalysis_polar} were highlighted to provide a visual assessment of the metric.
+For example, $\mathcal{W}_i()$ indicated that the central tendency of the four polar distributions were different in amplitude and sign (the $x$ position of the bin with a hatched pattern indicates the value of $\mathcal{W}_i()$ for the corresponding polar distribution color).
+While the two histograms are mostly within the same range, the values associated to $\phi_{:,i}^{*}$ (blue) were more dispersed than those of $\phi_{:,i}^{40}$ (violet).
+Thus, $\mathcal{W}_i()$ shows that $\phi_{:, i}^{40}$ better follows the UDE property than $\phi_{:, i}^{*}$, which again suggests that the \textit{PADE}$_{\textrm{opt}}$ model strongly enforces the UDE property.